Start planning your trip

 Next guests come to the Hojyo, or main hall, from which they can see a special rendition of the rock garden.
 The colorful rock garden is illuminated at different intervals, so be sure to stay to see it lit-up completely.

 Continue through the main hall to see artwork from Italian musician and artist, Luca Galileo.
 Galileo's exhibited works are inspired by Japanese nature, including textures of bamboo, pampas grass, and roots.
-Firenze is the Italian sister-city of Kyoto; this display commemorates more than 25 years of international cooperation and friendship.
+Firenze is the Italian sister city of Kyoto; this display commemorates more than 25 years of international cooperation and friendship.

 After enjoying the art at the exhibit hall, proceed down the path to the Kaisan-do, where the founder of Kodaiji is enshrined.
-This hall is one of several original structures remaining at the temple, and is designated an important cultural property.
+This hall is one of several original structures remaining at the temple and is designated an important cultural property.

 To the right of the hall is a gorgeous view of fall colors and a pond.
-The vibrant trees reflect perfectly in the still water, looking just like scene from a painting.
+The vibrant trees reflect perfectly in the still water, looking just like a scene from a painting.

 Another spectacular view is the enclosed pathway, Garyo-ro.
 The sight of colorful trees surrounding the corridor is sure to instill a calming feeling.